haffs0/fend-project-memory-game-master/README.md

 # Memory Game Project
-It a memory card game that player to guess.
-If the first click is the same with the second click the card remains open. if another clicks is made and the card is not the same it flip down back. the game still more functionalities to make it work better.
+It a memory card game that player guesses.
+If the first click is the same with the second click the card remains open. if another clicks is made and the card is not the same it flip down back. the game still need more functionalities to make it work better.
 ## Table of Contents